Version: January 24, 2022

 3. PROCESSING OF PERSONAL DATA AND CROSS-BORDER DATA TRANSFER

 3.1 Annex 1 contains an overview of categories of Data Subjects, categories of Personal Data and the purposes of Processing Personal Data, under this Data Processing Agreement.
 Processor shall Process and use the Personal Data for the purposes defined by the Controller as set out in Annex 1.
+The Parties agree that reasonable amendments to Attachment 1 might take place upon mutual written agreement by the Parties from time to time as necessary to meet legal and data protection requirements.

 3.2 Processor will only Process Personal Data on behalf of and in accordance with Controller’s documented instructions in the course of providing the Services under the Shipwire Terms or to comply with legal obligations to which Processor or its affiliated companies are subject.
 For the avoidance of doubt, Controller will ensure that its instructions for the Processing of Personal Data shall comply with the applicable Data Protection Laws and Regulations.
 If however, at any time during the execution of this Data Processing Agreement and the Shipwire Terms, Processor establishes that Controller’s instructions appear in any way to be unlawful or non-compliant with the applicable legislation, Processor shall without undue delay notify this to Controller and wait for further instructions.